OFFICE OF NAVAL RESEARCH

 The dispersion of metal vapor into fluorocarbon solvents has been of

-fluorocarbon derived metal powder were "soluble" in organic solvents.
-A
+fluorocarbon derived metal powder are "soluble" in organic solvents.
+A good

-suspensions were obtained.
-The gold particles "dissolved" in this way were
+The gold particles "dissolved" in this way are

 smaller than those obtained directly from metal atoms dispersed in acetone.

-derived were 50-90A.
-Furthermore, the particles retained fluorocarbon; that
+derived are 50-90A.
+Furthermore, the particles retain fluorocarbon;

 (ability to be dissolved and small size).